hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 bridge two clusters is a web browser.
 No "relays", no "tokens", no "validators", nothing.
 Just a web browser.

-We're even (secretly) proud how redundant and obsolete this makes those bulky "relay"-based bridges look like (Wormhole, anyone?).
+We're even (secretly) proud of how redundant and obsolete this makes those bulky "relay"-based bridges look like (Wormhole, anyone?).

 ## Yeah yeah, don't be so proud.
 It is not done yet.

 Fair enough.

-## What about applications examples?
+## What about application examples?

 Let us consider the most trivial one.
 "Token bridge".
 What would it require?